grosser/fast_gettext/README.markdown

 TODO
 ====
+ - some cleanup required, repositories should not have locale
+ - DB::TranslationKey responds_to? :available_locales should be false when it is not defined, maybe testing bug
  - use `default_locale=(x)` internally, atm the default is available_locales.first || 'en'
  - use `default_text_domain=(x)` internally, atm default is nil...